PyMVPA/PyMVPA/doc/source/tutorial_datasets.rst

 >>> ds.sa['some_attr'].unique
 array([ 0.,  1.,  3.])

-However, for most interactive uses of PyMVPA this type of access to attribute's ``.value`` is relatively cumbersome (too much typing), therefore collections offer direct attribute access by name:
+However, for most interactive uses of PyMVPA this type of access to attributes' ``.value`` is relatively cumbersome (too much typing), therefore collections offer direct attribute access by name: